 The SALAD technique requires the use of a quality suction machine that can provide continuous suction at a reliable flow rate.
 For help purchasing your next suction device, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-The technique itself is not difficult, though like all airway management protocols, it requires practice.
-For a brief overview of the technique, see here.
+The technique is simple, but like all airway management protocols, it requires practice.
+See a brief overview of the technique.

-Aspiration events can happen at a moment’s notice, and may occur in the field, in the hospital, or in the midst of a massive casualty event.
+Aspiration events can happen at a moment’s notice and may occur in the field, the hospital, or the midst of a massive casualty event.
 Remembering complex airway obstruction management techniques is not easy in high-stress scenarios, but everyone can remember “vomit SALAD.”

 Continuous suction using the SALAD method greatly reduces the risk of serious complications.
 Particularly in elderly and immunocompromised populations, this can be life-saving.

 Airway management isn’t something providers can learn from textbooks alone.
 They must be able to practice—and the more practice, the better.
-Therefore, easy simulations may ultimately produce better outcomes.
+Easy simulations may ultimately produce better outcomes.

 Editor's Note: This blog was originally published in August, 2018.
 It has been re-published with additional up to date content.